vatesfr/xen-orchestra/packages/xen-api/README.md

 - `allowUnauthorized`: whether to accept self-signed certificates
 - `auth`: credentials used to sign in (can also be specified in the URL)
 - `readOnly = false`: if true, no methods with side-effects can be called
+- `callTimeout`: number of milliseconds after which a call is considered failed (can also be a map of timeouts by methods)

 ```js
 // Force connection.